Product Support

 Setting Up with a Soundbar or AV Receiver

-If you turn the Aero’s volume down and then turn the soundbar up to compensate, you’re amplifying a reduced signal – this can make audio sound thinner or lower quality.
+If you turn Aero’s volume down and then turn your soundbar or AV receiver up to compensate, you are amplifying a reduced signal.
+This can make audio sound thinner or lower quality.

-With Dolby Atmos content, the Aero’s own volume control has no effect because the audio is passed through untouched.
-Use your soundbar or TV remote to control the volume for Atmos content.
+With Dolby Atmos content, Aero’s own volume control has no effect because the audio is passed through untouched.
+Use your TV, soundbar or AV receiver remote to control the volume for Atmos content.

-Why does Atmos content sound louder?
-Atmos content typically has higher dynamic range than live TV, so it can sound noticeably louder even when your overall setup is correct.
-This is normal – it’s a characteristic of the format, not a problem with your equipment.
+Atmos content typically has a higher dynamic range than live TV, so it can sound noticeably louder even when your overall setup is correct.

 Lip Sync Adjustment